 What to do in the Hoh Rainforest

-When you arrive in the parking area, make sure to take a few minutes to check out the visitor center, which teaches you about the ecosystem and flora and fauna of the Hoh.
-It’s only open daily in the summer, so in the shoulder season it may be closed if you visit on a weekday (it also usually closes completely for a couple of months in the winter).
+When you arrive in the parking area, make sure to take a few minutes to check out the visitor center.
+You’ll learn about the ecosystem and flora and fauna of the Hoh.
+It’s only open daily in the summer, so in the shoulder season it may be closed if you visit on a weekday.
+It also usually closes completely for a couple of months in the winter.
 Year round you can get wilderness permits for overnight hikes here.
 Ranger led programs are also offered in the summer.
 You can pick up a map of the area around the visitor center, including the nature trails and beginning of the Hoh River Trail.

 The most important thing to do in the Hoh is to get out and experience this unique forest environment.
 Try to give yourself enough time to be present, to walk slowly, and perhaps even spend a few minutes just looking up at the height of the ancient trees and taking some deep breaths.

 You can read all about the health benefits of this practice here.
 Make sure to look up as well as down, the understory of ferns and mosses is just as impressive as the canopy overhead.